Why the World Desperately Needs More Data Scientists

 Categories: Computing, Undergradute

-As we begin to slowly move out of the pandemic, digital skills are particularly important to our economic recovery, so this shortfall could strike a devastating blow to the economy.
+As we begin to slowly move out of the pandemic, digital and computer skills are particularly important to our economic recovery, so this shortfall could strike a devastating blow to the economy.

 The research by The Learning & Work Institute revealed that as many as 70% of young people believed that employers would invest in on the job training for the digital skills that are needed.
 However, only around 50% of employers are actually in a position to do this.
 In fact, a significant number of employers are of the belief that there is simply not a sufficient level of digital skills amongst those young people leaving full-time education.